How did funk music reflect the political and social experiences in Omaha?

-Funk is a type of music that originated in the African American culture during the second half of the 20th century and mixed elements of soul, R&B, jazz and blues into a new rhythmic, danceable genre.
-During the Civil Rights Movement when there was a lot of racial tension, funk was the counterculture.
+Funk is a type of music that originated in African American culture during the second half of the 20th century and mixed elements of soul, R&B, jazz and blues into a new rhythmic, danceable genre.
+During the Civil Rights Movement, when there was a lot of racial tension, funk was the counterculture.
 Funk bands in Omaha didn’t let racism or prejudice stop them.
 While African American culture was central to the birth and evolution of funk, over time, as the genre gained popularity, the music and scene around it became increasingly integrated.
 The bands were still racially integrated and included female members.
-Local Omaha band, Square Biz, had a woman lead singer and L.A.
+A local Omaha band, Square Biz, had a woman lead singer and L.A.
 Carnival was one of the first integrated bands in Omaha.
-Funk lyrics often emphasized integration, freedom, love, peace and having a good time.
+Funk lyrics emphasized integration, freedom, love, peace and having a good time.

-Another way funk set the bands and artists apart from everyone else was with their appearance.
+Another way funk set the bands and artists apart from everyone else was by their appearance.
 The clothing funk musicians wore had a meaning behind it and allowed them to express themselves on stage as well as put the fun in funk.
 Bell bottoms, platform shoes, bright colors and psychedelic patterns were common and important.
 The clothing was as significant as the music because both alluded to not only the individuality, but also the community of funk.
 Omaha was home to a vibrant funk scene from the 1970s through the 1990s.

 Published during the Summer of 2018

 Video: 15 min video interviewing Robert Holmes Sr. (Square Biz), Reyford Jones and Juan Lively (Lively, Holmes & Jones – LHJ) and Ron Cooley (Les Smith Soul Band and L.A.
 Carnival) about the history of funk music and the places they played in Omaha.